olga-od-ua/hello_ireland/README.md

 # TECHNOLOGIES USED

 1. [Balsamiq](https://balsamiq.com/wireframes/)
-    - This technology helped my visualize my website before starting to write any code, which made the development process a lot more structured and logical.
+    - This technology helped me visualize my website before starting to write any code, which made the development process a lot more structured and logical.

 2. [HTML 5](https://en.wikipedia.org/wiki/HTML)
     - HTML was used as the main mark up language.